Vacation Guide for Zion National Park in the Fall

 While hiking in Zion, especially in the late fall, be sure to dress in layers.
 Due to the elevation you can expect big changes in temperature.
 The mornings and evenings are cool then it warms up during the day.

-Angels Landing pilot programOn and after April 1, 2022, hikers going to Angels Landing will need a permit.
+Angels Landing permithikers going to Angels Landing will need a permit any time of year!
 The National Park Service (NPS) will issue permits using online lotteries at Recreation.gov.

 Zion Narrows hiking trail in the fall